help-me-mom/ng-mocks/README.md

 describe('TestAttributeDirective', () => {
   // Because we want to test the directive, we pass it as the first
   // argument of MockBuilder.
+We can omit the second argument,
-  // We can omit the second argment, because there are no dependencies. beforeEach(() => MockBuilder(TargetDirective));
+  // because there are no dependencies. beforeEach(() => MockBuilder(TargetDirective));

   it('uses default background color', () => {